-has developed an alternative ontological/metaphysical proposal in sufficient detail and depth to serve as a practicable foundation for a revitalized scientific practice.
+So there are fellow-travelers.
+But no one, so far as I know, has developed an alternative ontological/metaphysical proposal in sufficient detail and depth to serve as a practicable foundational for a revitalized scientific practice.
 Unlike some arguments for realism or irrealism, unlike some briefs pro or con this or that philosophy of science, and unlike as well the deliberations of science studies and other anthropological and sociological and historical treatises about science, the task I have in mind is not the increasingly common meta-metaphysical one-of arguing for or against a way of proceeding, if one were ever to proceed, or arguing that science proceeds in this or that way.
-Rather, the concrete demand is for a detailed, A38 worked-out account-an account that "goes the distance," in terms of which accounts of particular systems can be formulated, and real-world construction proceed.
+Rather, the concrete demand is for a detailed, worked-out account-an account that "goes the distance," in terms of which accounts of particular systems can be formulated, and real-world construction proceed.

 For this purpose, with respect to the job of developing an alternative metaphysics, the computational realm has unparalleled advantage.
 Midway between matter and mind, computation stands in excellent stead as a supply of concrete cases of middling complexity-what in computer science is called an appropriate "validation suite"-against which to test the mettle of specific metaphysical hypotheses.
 "Middling" in the sense of neither being so simple as to invite caricature, nor so complex as to defy comprehension.
-It is the development of a laboratory of this middling sort, half-way between the frictionless pucks and inclined planes of classical mechanics and the full-blooded richness of the human condition, that makes computing such an incredibly important stepping-stone in intellectual history.
+It is the development of a laboratory of this intermediate sort, halfway between the frictionless pucks and inclined planes of classical mechanics and the full-blooded richness of the human condition, that makes computing such an incredibly important stepping-stone in intellectual history.

 Crucially, too, computational examples are examples with which we are as much practically as theoretically familiar (we build systems better than we understand them).
-Indeed-and by no means insignificantly-there are many famous divides with respect to which computing sits squarely in the middle.
+Indeed-and by no means insignificantly there are many famous divides with respect to which computing sits squarely in the middle.